-And while Lincoln’s work is currently part of a street photography show at the Museum of Vancouver, and the launch for his new book Cyclists approaches on November 21, we wanted to look back on the amazing, albeit heavy series that first got us into his work.
-Lincoln sent us a sampling from hundreds of his Heroines photos, and we discussed what it was like shooting these women and how there’s still a lot of work to be done in that area.
+And while Lincoln's work is currently part of a street photography show at the Museum of Vancouver, and the launch for his new book Cyclists approaches on November 21 at the Supermarket in Toronto, we wanted to look back on the amazing, albeit heavy series that first got us into his work.
+Lincoln sent us a sampling from hundreds of his Heroines photos, and we discussed what it was like shooting these women and how there's still a lot of work to be done in that area.

 VICE: How did the series begin?

 Lincoln Clarkes: Leah, a solid friend who died in 1999 of a heroin overdose, introduced me to that addicted subculture.
 We frequently ran into each other for near a decade, she was usually engulfed in bizarre, surreal situations.
 But it all started the summer morning of meeting Patricia Johnson (who eventually went missing) and her two girlfriends.
 When photographing the trio, it became a Film Noir episode of drama.
 The portrait of them strung out on the steps of the Evergreen Hotel on Columbia St. brought me to my knees and made friends cry.
 I willingly slid into the new obsession of documenting at that point, in the vein of Lewis Hine and Jacob Riis, portraying social injustice and calling attention to the plight of addicted women.
 Within a few months the whole country was welling up with tears, and the police finally noticed.